 Not surprisingly, Purdue Pharma and the Sackler family are being sued for their part in the opioid tragedy.
 The Sackler family has bargained with plaintiffs in multiple lawsuits.
 The family offered $4.5 billion to stakeholders as they try to reorganize Purdue Pharma and take it out of bankruptcy.
 As part of that deal, the Sackler family would take no personal responsibility for the damage wrought by the company they controlled.

 In December 2021, a US District judge threw out the settlement saying the bankruptcy court does not have the authority to authorize legal protection for the Sacklers.
 While the family threatened to withdraw its offer and appeal the decision, in mid-February 2022, the Sacklers increased their offer to $6 billion, still contingent upon an end to all civil claims against them personally.
 That settlement proposal has received court approval.

 Money talks.
 But money cannot restore the lives of loved ones lost forever.
 Time will tell whether the plaintiffs in these matters are required to accept funds to address the crises at present and let the Sackler family off the hook for their culpability.

 Speak with an experienced medical malpractice attorney in Washington, DC or Baltimore, MD

-The award-winning legal team at Schochor, Federico and Staton, P.A. aggressively pursues compensation for patients and families injured through the negligence of physicians and healthcare facilities.
+The award-winning legal team at Schochor, Staton, Goldberg, and Cardea, P.A. aggressively pursues compensation for patients and families injured through the negligence of physicians and healthcare facilities.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.